solidusjs/solidus-client/README.md

 ## Assets Proxy

 This library can be used both server and client side, to replace assets URLs with proxy URLs.
-For example, all URLs starting with `http://resource1.com/images` in a resource string in the context could be replaced to `http://mysite.proxy.com/resource1/...` in a preprocessor.
+For example, all strings containing URLs starting with `http://resource1.com/images` in a context could be replaced to `http://mysite.proxy.com/resource1/...` in a preprocessor.

 ### Initialization